 What can I expect of Polygence students?

 Polygencers are a selected student body of motivated and curious high school students.
 On occasion we accept middle school and college students if we think they are a good fit.
 You should expect your student to put in the independent work necessary to do a bite sized research project!
 If your area of expertise is highly technical (e.g. AI-ML mentors), your student should have the necessary background to tackle a project in that area.

 How will my compensation be determined?

 If you are invited to join the Polygence team, your compensation will be determined based on your expertise, experience, and education.
-If you’d like more information before applying, please reach out to Staci, Head of Academics (firstname.lastname@example.org).
+If you’d like more information before applying, please reach out to our team (firstname.lastname@example.org).
 Mentors are compensated after each session by direct deposit so long as your student enrolls.

 What if I only want to work with students on scholarship?

 We’re really excited to hear that!
 Our pro bono program is an important arm of Polygence.
 If accepted, you’ll have a chance to indicate your preferences on your application and mentor profile.
 Many of our mentors also choose to take a mixture of paying and scholarship students.

 Polygence students are located all over the world!
 When relevant, our mentors find it easy to coordinate across time zones.
 In the rare case that it is not feasible, we will not match that student with you.

 Polygence provides a full online platform for you to chat with your student, share files, and access video calls.
 You schedule sessions right in your chatroom and the platform will send you a personal calendar invite.
 We ask you and your student to refrain from sharing personal contact information.
 To make communication easy, we recommend downloading the Polygence messaging app (for iPhone and Android)!